-In our Meet the Marketing Masters interview series, we’re profiling the smart marketers we get to work with every day.
+In our Content Marketing Masters interview series, we’re profiling the smart marketers we get to work with every day.
 We’re asking Rep Cap’s favorite marketers how they got into the field, what they love about their jobs and how they stay smart.

 A few weeks ago, I saw Jeff Perkins share his story at Digital Summit Atlanta.
 After years in marketing roles at big companies, he moved to a startup, building the marketing team from scratch at QASymphony, a company that makes software tools for agile testing teams.
 He went from being the “young” exec on the team to being the oldest guy in the room, and he went from big budgets to much smaller ones.
 He shared the lessons he has learned as an enterprise marketer in a startup world.